Scaffold-Based Multi-Objective Drug Candidate Optimization: Introduction

-In this paper, we devise a Scaffold-focused MArkov moleculaR Sampling (ScaMARS) model \ref{MARS_arch} based on the GNN model MARS.
-ScaMARS is an example of a message passing neural network (MPNN) predicting the probability that a certain action on a certain node will increase overall properties.
-It uses Markov chain Monte Carlo (MCMC) to sample proposal molecules after the MPNN adds or subtracts groups of atoms, treating molecular changes as state transitions.
-The groups of atoms are called fragments, and ScaMARS uses a list of 1,000 commonly-occurring fragments extracted from the ChEMBL database. \cite{chembl} Simulated annealing ensures greater compound diversity early before settling into (near) globally optimal solutions.
+In this paper, we adapt a Scaffold-focused MArkov moleculaR Sampling (ScaMARS) model based on the GNN model MARS to be scaffold-focused (ScaMARS). \cite{MARS} ScaMARS is an example of a message passing neural network (MPNN) predicting the probability that one of three actions on a certain node will increase overall properties.
+It uses Markov chain Monte Carlo (MCMC) to sample proposal molecules after the MPNN adds or subtracts groups of atoms (fragments), treating molecular changes as state transitions.
+ScaMARS uses a list of 1,000 commonly-occurring fragments extracted from the ChEMBL database. \cite{chembl} Simulated annealing ensures greater compound diversity early (exploration) before settling into globally optimal solutions (exploitation).
 The MPNN portion learns from each generation it proposes, seeking to improve subsequent generations and eliminating the need for externally annotated data or pretraining.

-The single-edit approach MARS learns is also more interpretable to the user than the genetic crossover in GA models like JANUS generating molecules "between" two desired parents, omitting that JANUS still requires pretraining NN components.
+The importance of explainable AI (XAI) must also be considered.
+Black-box methods lacking user interpretability also lack the trust needed for important applications such as human safety and life-saving medicine.
+Some common techniques to explain a trained model post-hoc include feature attribution and subgraph identification, both of which attempt to identify the importance of each input on the output. \cite{DrugXAI} As another technique, decision trees instead mirror the reasoning the model employs and has recently been extended to graph networks. \cite{GAM,DT,DTGNN} The model itself could also be built with interpretability, though, as is the case with ScaMARS and its MCMC layer.
+At each step, the user can track the journey of the population or each molecule and see which regions of chemical space the model is avoiding or prioritizing.
+This information can even inform future design.